Q&A 2 min read

 Why Choose Clear Whey Protein?

 Clear whey is ideal for those who want a lighter, more refreshing protein drink without the heavy texture of traditional shakes.
 It is tough to hit our daily protein needs so adding a clear whey protein like Organika's All Day Protein Hydrator is great for filling in nutritional gaps.
-It has electorlytes and collagen added to it so your not only getting the 20 grams of clear whey protein, but also some important minerals to keep hydrated and collagen to support joints, gut health, and hair, skin and nails.
+It has electrolytes and collagen added to it, so you're not only getting the 20 grams of clear whey protein, but also some important minerals to keep hydrated and collagen to support joints, gut health, and hair, skin and nails.
 It is rapidly absorbed, making it a great post-workout option for muscle recovery.
 Plus, it is low in fats, carbs, and lactose, making it suitable for various dietary needs.
 Whether you're an athlete looking to maximize performance or someone seeking a convenient, clean protein source, clear whey protein is a versatile and effective option.

 References